h0lley/embeddedNimScript/README.md

 # The result is wrapped in a PNode so we need to use corresponding proc from ``compiler/ast`` to get the value
 echo result.getInt()
 ```

+## Version

+This is build for the nim compiler version 0.17.2

+You may want to replace the copy of the stdlib when there are updates, but keep in mind that only certain modules can be used in nimscript.